LIS 477, "Digital Asset Management," Simmons University

 This senior thesis is comprised of research on the characterization of the Weird Sisters, how their complex nature impacts culpability in the play, and exposes the larger intersection between the supernatural and reality in the Early Modern context.
 This thesis was completed in March 2020.

 This project is licensed under an All Rights Reserved license.
 Copyright is held by Cecelia Lasley.
+Bots may not scrape.
 Access the thesis.

 Capstone for Medieval and Renaissance Minor, Carleton College